CiscoDevNet/sdwan-devops/README.md

   * Push certificates to controllers
   * Import templates if present
   * Import policy if present

-### Validation
+* `deploy-virl.yml` or `deploy-vmware.yml`
+  * Create Day0 config for edge VNFs
+  * Provision and boot edge VNFs on virtual infrastructure
+* `import-templates.yml`
+  * Imports device and feature templates into vManage
+* `attach-templates.yml`
+  * Attaches templates to devices as specified in the `sdwan.yml` file
+* `import-policy.yml`
+  * Imports policy into vManage
+* `activate-policy.yml`
+  * Activates policy
+* `waitfor-sync.yml`
+  * Waits until all edge devices are in sync on vManage

-#### Validation Playbooks
+### Validation Playbooks
 * `check-sdwan.yml`
-* `check-network.yml`
+  * Check overlay connectivity using ping
+  * Can check for things that should, or should not, work

 ### Testing

-Jenkins is used for automatic and manual testing.
+Jenkins CI is used for automatic and manual testing.
+The various Jenkinsfiles in use are in the `jenkins` directory.
+A `gitlab-ci.yml` file is also included for running CI from GitLab.

 ## Structure

 ### Inventories

 The repo contains a set of playbooks, roles, and templates that are fed from the included inventories.
 Several built-in topologies located in the inventory and more can be added.
-There are
+There are two topologies that are provided in the `inventory` directory:

+* `hq1` builds only on CML^2 and includes an underlay network, SD-WAN control plane and SD-WAN edges (see [hq1.png](docs/images/hq1.png))
+* `hq2` builds on CML^2 and VMware and includes the SD-WAN control plane and SD-WAN edges in a flat network (see [hq2.png](docs/images/hq2.png))

 To switch between topologies, either edit `ansible.cfg` and point `inventory` to the proper directory: